kurtisolo/kurtisolo/README.md

 - Stubborn Troubleshooter & Fast Learner

 ### My biggest project yet
-- **[ Custom platform for a local shipping-company ](https://autisti.site)**: You can't access this because but I can show you a demo version if you ask
+- **[ Custom platform for a local shipping-company ](https://autisti.site)**: You can't access this anymore but I can show you a demo version if you ask

 ### Some Of My Web Projects